 The objective of the Company when considering total capital is to protect the value of capital investments and to generate returns on shareholder funds.
-Total capital is defined as including Loans and Borrowings and equity, including derivatives used for the purpose of hedging currency and interest exposure on Loans and Borrowings, but excluding the cash flow hedging reserve.
+Total capital is defined as including Loans and Borrowings and equity, including derivatives to the extent that they hedge currency exposure on Loans and Borrowings, but excluding the cash flow hedging reserve.